-Under the terms of the investment advisory agreement, the Fund pays the Adviser an advisory fee at an annual rate of .55% of the Fund's average daily net assets ("Base Fee").
-The advisory fee is increased or decreased from the Base Fee by a performance adjustment ("Performance Adjustment") that depends on whether, and to what extent, the investment performance of the Advisor Class shares of the Fund ("Measuring Class") exceeds, or is exceeded by, the performance of the S&P 500 Index ("Index") plus 1.40% ("Index Hurdle") over the Performance Period (as defined below).
-The Performance Adjustment is calculated and accrued daily, according to a schedule that adds or subtracts .00357% of the Fund's average daily net assets for each .01% of absolute performance by which the performance of the Measuring Class exceeds or lags the Index Hurdle for the period from the beginning of the Performance Period through the current business day.
-The maximum Performance Adjustment (positive or negative) will not exceed an annualized rate of +/- .50% ("Maximum Performance Adjustment") of the Fund's average daily net assets, which would occur when the performance of the Measuring Class exceeds, or is exceeded by, the Index Hurdle by 1.40% or more for the Performance Period.
-On a monthly basis, the Fund will pay the Adviser the minimum fee rate of .05% on an annualized basis (Base Fee minus the Maximum Performance Adjustment) applied to the average daily net assets for the month.
-At the end of the Performance Period, the Fund will pay to the Adviser the total advisory fee, less the amount of any minimum fees paid during the Performance Period and any waivers described below.
-The period over which performance is measured ("Performance Period") is each 12-month period beginning on the first day in the month of January through December 31 of the same year.
-In addition, the Adviser has agreed to waive its advisory fee by limiting the Fund's accrual of the advisorv fee (Base Fee plus Performance Adjustment) on any day to the amount corresponding to the maximum fee rate multiplied by the Fund's current net assets if such amount is less than the amount that would have been accrued based on the Fund's average daily net assets for the Performance Period.
-For the year end December 31, 2020, the Fund accrued advisory fees of \$1,314,818, as reflected in the statement of operations, at an annual effective rate (excluding the impact from any expense waivers in effect) of 1.05% of the Fund's average net assets, which reflected a 0.50% Performance Adjustment of \$626,127.
+Under the terms of the current investment advisory agreement, the Fund pays the Adviser an advisory fee at an annual rate of .55% of the first \$2.5 billion, .50% of the next \$2.5 billion and .45% in excess of \$5 billion of the Fund's average daily net assets.
+Under the investment advisory agreement in effect prior to August 23, 2021, the Fund calculated and accrued daily a base fee, at an annual rate of .55% of the Fund's average daily net assets ("Base Fee").
+The prior advisory fee was increased or decreased from the Base Fee by a performance adjustment ("Performance Adjustment") that depended on whether, and to what extent, the investment performance of the Advisor Class shares of the Fund ("Measuring Class") exceeded, or was exceeded by, the performance of the S&P 500 Index ("Index") plus 1.40% ("Index Hurdle") over the Performance Period (as defined below).
+The Performance Adjustment was calculated and accrued daily, according to a schedule that added or subtracted .00357% of the Fund's average daily net assets for each .01% of absolute performance by which the performance of the Measuring Class exceeded or lagged the Index Hurdle for the period from the beginning of the Performance Period through the current business day.
+The maximum Performance Adjustment (positive or negative) could not exceed an annualized rate of +/- .50% ("Maximum Performance Adjustment") of the Fund's average daily net assets, which would occur when the performance of the Measuring Class exceeded, or was exceeded by, the Index Hurdle by 1.40% or more for the Performance Period.
+On a monthly basis, the Fund paid the Adviser the minimum fee rate of .05% on an annualized basis (Base Fee minus the Maximum Performance Adjustment) applied to the average daily net assets for the month.
+At the end of the Performance Period, the Fund paid to the Adviser the total advisory fee, less the amount of any minimum fees paid during the Performance Period and any waivers described below.
+The period over which performance was measured ("Performance Period") was each 12-month period beginning on the first day in the month of January through December 31 of the same year.
+In addition, the Adviser had agreed to waive its advisory fee by limiting the Fund's accrual of the advisory fee (Base Fee plus Performance Adjustment) on any day to the amount corresponding to the maximum fee rate multiplied by the Fund's current net assets if such amount was less than the amount that would have been accrued based on the Fund's average daily net assets for the Performance Period.
+For the year ended December 31, 2021, the Fund paid the minimum fee under the prior advisory fee arrangement (.05% of the Fund's average daily net assets), partly as a result of fee waivers by the Adviser as described below.